arnoo/angelspie/README.md

     [=][<width>{xX}<height>][{+-}<xoffset>{+-}<yoffset>]
    as an extension to the X-GeometryString format, all values can be specified as percentages of screen/monitor size.
-For percentages of screen size, set frame to "monitor"
+For percentages of screen size, set setting "ref-frame" to RefFrame.SCREEN
    Examples:
        (geometry "400×300+0-22")
        (geometry "640×480")